Things I've Learned from Dying

 A proposito di questo titolo

-In his riveting, artfully written memoir The Autobiography of an Execution, David Dow enraptured listeners with a searing and frank exploration of his work defending inmates on death row.
+In his riveting, artfully written memoir The Autobiography of an Execution, David Dow enraptured readers with a searing and frank exploration of his work defending inmates on death row.
 But when Dow's father-in-law receives his own death sentence in the form of terminal cancer, and his gentle dog Winona suffers acute liver failure, the author is forced to reconcile with death in a far more personal way, both as a son and as a father.